 The term “Educator” means any professional person who is employed by the school to perform educational services requiring certification by the Utah State Board of Education and holds a valid certificate for his/her position.
 Educators are granted continued employment for each succeeding year under the conditions outlined below unless terminated for cause, unsatisfactory performance or reduction in force.

-- Letter of Intent: The educator must submit each year a letter of intent indicating his/her desire to continue employment with ALA for the next school year.
+a.
+Letter of Intent: The educator must submit each year a letter of intent indicating his/her desire to continue employment with ALA for the next school year.
 The letter of intent must be submitted within one week of receiving it.
 An educator who does not inform ALA of his/her decision by that date will be deemed to have notified the school that he/she does not desire to return.

-- Before the end of the school year a salary agreement for the upcoming school year will be offered to selected educators.
+b.
+Before the end of the school year a salary agreement for the upcoming school year will be offered to selected educators.
 The educator must submit his/her signed agreement within one week of receiving it.
-An educator who does not inform ALA of his/her decision by that time will be deemed to have notified the school that he/she will not be
+An educator who does not inform ALA of his/her decision by that time will be deemed to have notified the school that he/she will not be returning.

-- Penalty for Termination after submitting signed agreement.
+c.
+Penalty for Termination after submitting signed agreement.
 Educators choosing to terminate their obligation to return after submitting a signed agreement for the upcoming school year are subject to a penalty of one thousand dollars ($1000.00).

-- Penalty for Early Termination.
+d.
+Penalty for Early Termination.
 Educators choosing to terminate their obligation to their agreement prior to the end of the school year are subject to a penalty of one thousand dollars ($1000.00).
 Educators who give the school thirty days written notice before terminating their agreement during the school year will have the penalty reduced to five hundred dollars ($500.00).
 The penalty for early termination may be appealed to the Director.

-- Educators who are terminated without cause during the agreed school year will receive $1000.00 severance pay.
+e.
+Educators who are terminated without cause during the agreed school year will receive $1000.00 severance pay.